 Are there specific venue types that are better suited for lounge areas?

 Logistically, I have learned that ease of access from where the truck is parked to unload to where the furniture will be set up is important.
 Are there stairs?
-Will the doors and elevators be large enough to fit the pieces?
+Are the doors and elevators large enough to fit the pieces?
 Is there a long carry from one location to the next?
 Are we delivering on sand?
 Are we delivering along with multiple other partners (florist, cake/dessert, catering, etc.)?
 All of these are important factors in the logistics portion of the venue selected.

 What are some of your favorite venues and why?